 Brown has not been heard from since he left so mysteriously yesterday morning, nor is his whereabouts known.
 It was supposed that he went to Wyandotte to visit his family, but such was not the case.
-Brown should not have been allowed to leave the city until the inquest was closed, especially as such damaging testimony against him had been brought out.
+Brown should not have been allowed to leave the city until the inquest was closed, especially as such damaging testimony against him had been brought out.92

-Again the reporting suggests a link between Brown's failure to present himself at the inquest every day and the implications of the testimony, although to this point it is difficult to identify anything "damaging" to Brown that has been adduced.
-Later testimony at the inquest focused on the question of Brown's whereabouts, but it revealed nothing sinister: it seemed he had checked out of the place where he had been staying in Lawrence, saying that he was going home to his family in Wyandotte, a place less than forty miles away, which later was shown to have been exactly what he did.
+The reporting suggests a link between Brown's failure to present himself at the inquest every day and the implications of the testimony, although to this point it is difficult to identify anything "damaging" to Brown that has been adduced.
+Later testimony at the inquest focused on the question of Brown's whereabouts, but it revealed nothing sinister: it seemed he had checked out of the place where he had been staying in Lawrence, saying that he was going home to his family in Wyandotte, 93 a place less than forty miles away.

 The report of the next day's proceedings began with the proposition that "public opinion is somewhat divided, yet the very general opinion is that the body is not that of Hillmon," and went on the recount the testimony of a Mrs. McCoy, who said that she was John Hillmon's sister, and that she had written a letter to Sallie Hillmon asking for an opportunity to see her brother's body one last time, but had received no reply.
-Moreover, she said that her brother was less than five feet nine inches tall, had a missing tooth, and a scar (not large, she said) on his left hand caused by a firearms accident.
-When dug up again the corpse was found to have no manual scars "with the exception of a slight mark on the middle finger."
+Moreover, she said that her brother was less than five feet nine inches tall, had a missing tooth, and a scar on his left hand caused by a firearms accident.
+When dug up again94 the corpse was found to have no manual scars "with the exception of a slight mark on the middle finger."95 present be made known.
+Suffice it to say there is something now planned to let a flood of light in upon this dark and fearful mystery.96